mauserrifle/simresults/README.md

 Assetto Corsa support is very limited due to simple log files.

+Results from F1 challengte and GTR might miss laps.

 ## Features

 * Can read out a full session consisting of the following information: Game,